samrelins/CS50W_Project_1-Books/README.md

 │   │   ├── etc....
 │   │   └── etc....
 ```
-the following are quick individual rundowns of each of the above files/directories/bags of fun:
+The following is a description of these files, in an order most appropriate to describe the logic behind the applicatoin:

+# import.py / books.csv

+This is a very short and simple application that uses sqlalchemy (flasks library that speaks to your database for you) to take the data from books.csv and upload it to the postgresql database in the format above.

 # application.py

 The workhorse of the site, this is the python application that does all of the legwork behind the scenes to talk to the browser making requests and the database that stores all the deets.
 The app is broken down into several routes that each speaks to one (or more) of the HTML templates stored in the templates folder.
 For simplicity and structure an expanation of each route will be given as part of the discussion of each respective html template.

 The file starts by importing all of the required libraries and functions that are used in the application followed by a couple of statements configuring the database and app.
 Then follows a "decorated function" for those app routes requiring a login - this is basically a fancy way of saving the need to have the same 3 lines of code at the beggining of the routes that require a user to be logged in.
 All of the application routes then follow.

-# import.py / books.csv

-This is a very short and simple application that uses sqlalchemy (flasks library that speaks to your database for you) to take the data from books.csv and upload it to the postgresql database in the format above.

-# requirements.txt

-This is a simple list of the various flask modules required for the app to work.
-Nothing particularly spectacular here, but this will be discussed in greater detail when talking about project1_env.

 # run_app.sh